Contracting for Honors in English Courses

 - see below on instructor requirements

-- Full-time faculty members, including full-time instructors, may sponsor a contract.
-Part-time instructors or graduate teaching assistants may only supervise honors contracts with approval from the Director of English Honors and the Director of the Honors College (for students in the Honors College) or the chairman of the English Department (for students in English Honors only).
+- Full-time faculty members, including full-time professors of teaching, may sponsor a contract.
+Part-time instructors or graduate teaching assistants may only supervise honors contracts with approval from the Director of English Honors and the Director of the Honors College (for students in the Honors College) or the Director of English Honors and the Chairman of the English Department (for students in English Honors only).

 Additional Contract Policy Information

 - Students will earn honors credit if they complete the Honors contract work satisfactorily and earn a grade of B or higher in the course.
 A grade of "B-" is insufficient.

 - Students who undertake two contracts without successfully completing either are no longer eligible for further contracts.

 - Students discuss and finalize an idea for a project with the instructor of the course before submitting the online form.

 - Active members of the Honors College submit the online Honors Contract form for approval from the course instructor and Director of English Honors.
 Students enrolled in the English Honors Program only submit the fillable PDF form for approval from the course instructor, Director of English Honors, and Chairman of the English Department.

 - At the end of the semester, the instructor confirms whether or not the student completed the terms of the Honors Contract.

 Online Honors Contract Request Timeline (for members of the Honors College)